Orange County Brain Injury

 Parietal Lobe Injury

-Injury to this lobe can be catastrophic to quality of life.
-Victims of this kind of injury will be unable to multi-task, read well, or even distinguish from left and right.
-A lot of relearning will have to occur, and permanent loss of work is inevitable for many.
-Many victims will also have to have help for the rest of their lives.
+Injury to this lobe can be catastrophic to an individual’s quality of life.
+Victims of this kind of injury may struggle with multitasking, reading, or even distinguishing between left and right.
+A lot of relearning is often necessary, and many might find it challenging to return to their previous work capacity.
+Many victims may require assistance for the rest of their lives.

 Temporal Lobe Injury

 This kind of brain injury is common in car accidents.
-When there is a side-impact crash, for example, such as those that occur at an intersection, the temporal lobe can become damaged.
-A T-bone collision, a windshield impact, an accident that lands you on the pavement cheek facing down.
-Any kind of accident that injures the sides of your head could lead to this kind of brain injury.
+When there is a side-impact crash, for example, such as those that occur at an intersection, the temporal lobe can be damaged.
+Whether it’s a T-bone collision, a windshield impact, an accident that lands you on the pavement, cheek facing down, or any kind of accident that injures the sides of your head could lead to this kind of brain injury.

-Outcomes in these cases include hearing losses or problems, emotional changes, and you may even have difficulties with language problems.
-With these injuries, long-term care is often required, and your family will undergo severe emotional and financial stress.
+Outcomes in these cases include hearing loss or problems, emotional changes, and you may even have difficulties with language.
+With these injuries, long-term care is often required, and your family may undergo severe emotional and financial stress.

 Manuel S.